 Why Tanzania?
 Renown as one of the most intriguing destinations on earth, home to mankind, evolution that reaches into our existence and touches your soul.
-Immersed in nature the land feels alive with the sounds of wildlife, vibrant culture and charming characteristics.
+An African Safari immersed in nature the land comes alive with the sounds of wildlife, vibrant culture and charming characteristics.

 ~ Kiswahili and English are the two official languages spoken, however there are over a 100 different languages making for a very diverse country linguistically.
 Nomadic Masai, the tribespeople are distinctive in their dress and to this day continue old age traditions.
 A staple diet of ugali and nyama, chips mayai, chai and chapatis are definitely a local must for the adventurous.